ubccr/grendel/docs/pages/install.md

 $ sudo rpm -ivh grendel-VERSION-amd64.rpm
 ```

-## Configure grendel

 !!! tip
-    Stock ubuntu runs a local stub dns resolver bound to port 53.
-If you want
+    Stock ubuntu runs a local stub dns resolver bound to port 53 that can
-    to run Grendel's built in dns server you will have to free up this port.
+    conflict with Grendel.
+If you want to run Grendel's built in dns server you
+    will have to free up this port.

 ### How to free up port 53 used by systemd-resolved

-1. Check if port 53 is in use on your system
+- Check if port 53 is in use on your system

 ```
 $ sudo lsof -i :53